Linear Regression under Missing or Corrupted Coordinates: Proofs of parts - of

 The constant additive term in \Cref{eq:coupling-combined} breaks the proof of \Cref{thm:combined}\ref{it:thm-interm-eta} when $\eta < 2/d$.
 To handle this, we improve the coupling below.
-Roughly speaking, the idea is that we can break the variables we want to couple into smaller parts and couple the parts separately.
+Roughly speaking, the idea is to break the variables we want to couple into smaller parts and couple the parts separately.
 When the first parts match, we force the rest to match as well, which (in expectation) reduces the coordinate-wise disagreements.

-\paragraph{Proof Sketch of \Cref{thm:combined}\ref{it:thm-small-eta}} Let $B,E \in (0,1)$ be parameters, let $\1_{d}\in \R^d$ denote the all-ones vector, and define the problem of distinguishing between regressor $\beta := (\tfrac{B}{\sqrt{d}}\1_{d/2}, \tfrac{E}{\sqrt{d}}\1_{d/2})$ and $\beta' := (\tfrac{B}{\sqrt{d}}\1_{d/2}, \tfrac{-E}{\sqrt{d}}\1_{d/2})$.
+\paragraph{Proof Sketch of \Cref{thm:combined}\ref{it:thm-small-eta}} Let $B,E \in (0,1)$ be parameters, let $\1_{d}\in \R^d$ denote the all-ones vector, and define the problem of distinguishing between regressor $\beta := (\tfrac{B}{\sqrt{d/2}}\1_{d/2}, \tfrac{E}{\sqrt{d/2}}\1_{d/2})$ and $\beta' := (\tfrac{B}{\sqrt{d/2}}\1_{d/2}, \tfrac{-E}{\sqrt{d/2}}\1_{d/2})$.
 The claim now is existence of a coupling $\Pi$ between labeled examples of the linear regression models of \Cref{def:linear_model} with $\beta$ and $\beta'$ such that, $\Pr_{((X,y)(X',y')) \sim \Pi}[y \neq y']=0$ and\looseness=-1

 As before, we aim to apply \Cref{fact:coupling} to conclude that the hypothesis testing problem is hard.
 To do that, we need to ensure that the RHS above is at most $\eta d/2$.
 Equivalently $E/\sigma \ll \eta d$ and $\sqrt{d}E /B \ll \eta d$.
 We thus choose $E:= \frac{1}{2C } \min(\eta d \sigma, \eta \sqrt{d}B)$.
 Noting that $\|\beta - \beta'\| \gtrsim \min(\eta d \sigma, \eta \sqrt{d} \|\beta\|)$ concludes the proof of \Cref{thm:combined}\ref{it:thm-small-eta}. \looseness=-1